jruydemir/recipes/dumplings/kousa.md

 ===========
 1. Wash and drain rice.
 Mix together all stuffing ingredients.
 2. On each squash, wash, slice off the top, and core the squash.
 Keep the walls of the squash pretty thin (~2m).
 The walls of the squash should bend a little under the pressure when squeezed.
-3. Crumble up the suffing mixture into the sqash.
-IMPORTANT: Do not press the suffing into the squash.
+3. Crumble up the stuffing mixture into the squash.
+IMPORTANT: Do not press the stuffing into the squash.
 You can shake it a little to let it pack down.
 Fill up to 1/4" under the top of the squash.
 4. In a large pot, add the oil, tomato paste, garlic, salt & pepper.
 Allow paste to fry for a minute.
 Add the chicken broth, bring to a boil.
 5. Place the squash in the sauce.
 Cover.
 Bring to a boil.
 Lower the heat to medium.
 Simmer for 45 minutes.
 6. Remove lid.
 Lower heat to low.
 Let thicken for 30 minutes.